Open-Attestation/documentation-website/website/docs/developer-section/quickstart/oa-embedded-html.md

 ## How it works

-In this guide, we will create an HTML file with a **Proceed** button to redirect the user to [verify.gov.sg](https://www.verify.gov.sg/).
+In this guide, you will create an HTML file with a **Proceed** button to redirect the user to [verify.gov.sg](https://www.verify.gov.sg/).
 You will embed the OA document in the Verify URL for verification and rendering.

 To continue, follow the steps below: